Blog: Political dangers

 Blogging can sometimes have unforeseen consequences in politically sensitive areas.
 In some countries, Internet police or secret police may monitor blogs and arrest blog authors or commentators.
 Blogs can be much harder to control than broadcast or print media because a person can create a blog whose authorship is hard to trace by using anonymity technology such as Tor.
 As a result, totalitarian and authoritarian regimes often seek to suppress blogs and punish those who maintain them.

 In Singapore, two ethnic Chinese individuals were imprisoned under the country's anti-sedition law for posting anti-Muslim remarks in their blogs.
 Egyptian blogger Kareem Amer was charged with insulting the Egyptian president Hosni Mubarak and an Islamic institution through his blog.
 It is the first time in the history of Egypt that a blogger was prosecuted.
 After a brief trial session that took place in Alexandria, the blogger was found guilty and sentenced to prison terms of three years for insulting Islam and inciting sedition and one year for insulting Mubarak.
 Egyptian blogger Abdel Monem Mahmoud was arrested in April 2007 for anti-government writings in his blog.
 Monem is a member of the then banned Muslim Brotherhood.
 After the 2011 Egyptian revolution, the Egyptian blogger Maikel Nabil Sanad was charged with insulting the military for an article he wrote on his personal blog and sentenced to three years.

 After expressing opinions in his personal blog about the state of the Sudanese armed forces, Jan Pronk, United Nations Special Representative for Sudan, was given three days notice to leave Sudan.
 The Sudanese army had demanded his deportation.
 In Myanmar, Nay Phone Latt, a blogger, was sentenced to 20 years in jail for posting a cartoon critical of head of state Than Shwe.

 Personal safety

 One consequence of blogging is the possibility of online or in-person attacks or threats against the blogger, sometimes without apparent reason.
 In some cases, bloggers have faced cyberbullying.
 Kathy Sierra, author of the blog "Creating Passionate Users", was the target of threats and misogynistic insults to the point that she cancelled her keynote speech at a technology conference in San Diego, fearing for her safety.
 While a blogger's anonymity is often tenuous, Internet trolls who would attack a blogger with threats or insults can be emboldened by the anonymity of the online environment, where some users are known only by a pseudonymous "username" (e.g., "Hacker1984").
-Sierra and supporters initiated an online discussion aimed at countering abusive online behaviour and developed a Blogger's Code of Conduct, which set out a rules for behaviour in the online space.
+Sierra and supporters initiated an online discussion aimed at countering abusive online behaviour and developed a Blogger's Code of Conduct, which set out rules for behaviour in the online space.